Family Pack (2024 film): Plot

 Back in the present, Jérôme finds himself in possession of letters that his father wrote at night: the game had interrupted his illness, and he was in full control of his faculties.
 Knowing that his memory would soon fail again after they won, he had taken the opportunity to write how much he loved his son and partially transcribe his memories.
-Later, the family visits the Louvre, where the Mona Lisa now bears Jérôme's features.
+Later, the family visits the Louvre, where the Mona Lisa now bears Jérôme's features and had a plaque stating that it was donated by the Vassier family.